seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Files as views

-Again we want to point out a convenient advantage of modelling files as ranges.
-In the "reading a file" section you already saw a few examples of how to pipe a view onto a seqan3::sequence_file_input object.
+Again we want to point out the convenient advantage of modelling files as ranges.
+The seqan3::sequence_file_input models std::ranges::input_range and in the "reading a file" section you already saw a few examples of how to pipe a view onto such a range.
+The output files model std::ranges::output_range and with that we can use ranges algorithm like std::ranges::move to "move" records from input to output files.

+\cond DEV
+\todo There is no standard way for piping output ranges (e.g. `fin | fout;`), yet.
+Reevaluate this section later.

 In the same way you can pipe the output file:
+\endcond

-\snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp piping_in_out
+\snippet doc/tutorial/sequence_file/sequence_file_piping_in_out.cpp main

 \assignment{Assignment 5: Fun with file ranges 2}

-Working on your solution from the previous assignment, try to remove the for loop in favour of a pipe notation.
+Working on your solution from the previous assignment, try to remove the for loop in favour of a std::ranges algorithm.

 The result should be the same.